Steve Minnikin: Career

-Before his election to Parliament, Minnikin initially worked in local government as an Executive Officer and Customer Service Manager for the Redland Shire Council.
+Before his election to Parliament, Minnikin initially worked in local government as an executive officer and customer service manager for the Redland Shire Council.
 He subsequently went on to work in the property sector, holding several senior roles including State Development Manager for Australand and National Development Manager for the Peninsula Development Group.

 Politics

-Minnikin was the President of the Queensland Young Liberals from 1992 to 1993 and served on the QLD State Executive of the then Liberal Party during this period.
+Minnikin was the president of the Queensland Young Liberals from 1992 to 1993 and served on the QLD State Executive of the then Liberal Party during this period.

 In the lead up to the 2012 Queensland state election, he defeated future Newman Government Minister Ian Walker and former candidate Andrea Caltabiano for pre-selection to be endorsed as the Liberal National candidate for Chatsworth.
 Following the election of the Newman Government, he was appointed Assistant Minister for Public Transport on 3 April 2012.

 After the defeat of the Newman Government at the 2015 Queensland state election, he was appointed Deputy Opposition Whip by Lawrence Springborg.
 He held that role until 22 February 2016 when, following his involvement in a failed party leadership coup against Springborg, he was replaced by Ros Bates.
 He subsequently regained this position three months later following Springborg's defeat in a leadership spill to Tim Nicholls on the 6th of May 2016.

 In the lead up to the 2017 Queensland state election he was appointed Shadow Minister for Aboriginal and Torres Strait Islander Partnerships and Multicultural Affairs by Tim Nicholls, replacing the former Shadow Minister Fiona Simpson who had resigned from Shadow Cabinet for personal reasons.

 Following the election, Minnikin was appointed Shadow Minister for Transport and Main Roads by the then Opposition Leader Deb Frecklington.
 He has subsequently continued in this role post the LNP's defeat at the 2020 Queensland state election, while gaining the added portfolio responsibility of Shadow Minister for Customer Service under the leadership of David Crisafulli.

+Minnikin was appointed Minister for Customer Services and Open Data and Minister for Small and Family Business following the election of the Crisafulli Government on 26 October 2024.
+He is responsible for establishing a new Department dedicated to delivering Australia’s most customer service-focused government, including streamlining government services for Queenslanders and small businesses.